International Energy Agency

-- The Standing Group on Long-Term Cooperation encourages co-operation among IEA member countries to ensure their collective energy security, improve the economic efficiency of their energy sector and promote the environmental protection in provision of energy services.
+- The Standing Group on Long-Term Cooperation, which encourages cooperation among IEA member countries to ensure their collective energy security, improve the economic efficiency of their energy sector and promote environmental protection in provision of energy services.

-- The Standing Group on the Oil Market (SOM) follows short- and medium-term developments in the international oil market to help IEA Member countries respond promptly and effectively to changes in market conditions.
-The group works closely with the Standing Group on Emergency Questions (SEQ) in helping the SEQ to develop plans for reacting to oil supply disruptions.
+- The Standing Group on the Oil Market (SOM), which follows short- and medium-term developments in the international oil market to help IEA Member countries respond promptly and effectively to changes in market conditions.
+The group works closely with the Standing Group on Emergency Questions (SEQ) in helping the SEQ develop plans for reacting to oil supply disruptions.

-- The Standing Group for Global Energy Dialogue (SGD) is responsible for work with countries and regions outside of the IEA membership.
-The IEA has entered memoranda of policy understanding to strengthen co-operation with non-member countries across the world.
+- The Standing Group for Global Energy Dialogue (SGD), responsible for work with countries and regions outside of the IEA membership.
+The IEA has entered into memoranda of policy understanding to strengthen cooperation with non-member countries across the world.

-- The Committee on Energy Research and Technology discusses common energy technology issues, undertake studies and organizes workshops that assist Members with technology policy development.
+- The Committee on Energy Research and Technology, which discusses common energy technology issues, undertakes studies and organizes workshops that assist Members with technology policy development.